 Heart valve infections are rare.
 They usually occur in people who inject intravenous drugs and in people with artificial heart valves.
 The bacteria usually spread to heart valves from the bloodstream.

 Doctors diagnose Pseudomonas aeruginosa infections by taking a sample of blood or other body fluids and growing the bacteria in cultures.

 Tests to determine which antibiotics are likely to be effective ( susceptibility tests) are also done.

 Swimmer’s ear can be effectively treated, as well as prevented, by irrigating the ears with an acetic acid (vinegar) solution before and after swimming.
 Or the infection can be treated with a topical antibiotic such as polymyxin applied to the ear.

 Eye infections are treated with highly concentrated antibiotic drops, applied frequently at first.
 Sometimes antibiotics must be injected directly into the eye.

-Serious Pseudomonas aeruginosa infections are difficult to treat.
+Serious infections due to Pseudomonas aeruginosa are difficult to treat.
 Malignant external otitis, internal infections (such as pneumonia or heart valve infection), and blood infections require weeks of antibiotics given intravenously.
-Usually, a combination of antibiotics is required because many strains, particularly those acquired in health care facilities, are resistant to many antibiotics.
+Sometimes one antibiotic, such as ceftazidime or ciprofloxacin, is effective.
+But often, a combination of antibiotics is required because many strains, particularly those acquired in health care facilities, are resistant to many antibiotics.
 Doctors choose an antibiotic that is usually effective in their geographic area.
 They may change the antibiotics after test results indicate which antibiotics are likely to be effective.